Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - Firebase project "gorlea-snaps" is set as the active project.
 - Firebase services (Authentication, Firestore, Storage) are enabled in the Firebase Console.
 - Firebase initialization file is created and configured.
-- Cloudinary integration is implemented for image uploads.
+- Firebase Storage is successfully implemented for story image uploads.
-- Story generation with mock data is working.
+- Story generation with image upload is working correctly.
 - Project is in the implementation phase.
 - Authentication using Firebase Authentication is implemented.